datastaxdevs/workshop-spring-stargate/README.md

 - In Astra DB go back to home page by clicking the logo

-- Select you database `workshops` in the left panel and then copy values for `cloud-region` and `database-id` (clusterID) from the details page
+- Select you database `workshops` in the left panel and then copy values for `cloud-region` and `database-id` (clusterID) from the details page.

 **👁️ Walkthrough**

 ![gitpod](images/tutorials/copy-credentials.gif?raw=true)

-TADA your application is now configured we ccan finally play with some code.
+TADA your application is now configured we can finally play with some code.

 [🏠 Back to Table of Contents](#table-of-content)

 ## 8. Run some unit tests

-The application is now set you should be able to interact with your DB let's demonstrate some capabilities
+The application is now set you should be able to interact with your DB.
+Let's demonstrate some capabilities.

 ✅ **Step 8a: Use CqlSession**

 Interaction with Cassandra are implemented in Java through drivers and the main Class is `CqlSession`.

-Higher level framework liike Spring , Spring Data, or even quarkus will rely on this object so let's make sure it is part of your Spring context with a `@SpringBootTest`
+Higher level frameworks like Spring, Spring Data, or even quarkus will rely on this object so let's make sure it is part of your Spring context with a `@SpringBootTest`.

 ```bash
 mvn test -Dtest=com.datastax.demo.stargate.Ex1_UseCqlSessionTest